ajavamind/Multi-NX-Camera-Control/README.md

 	>
 	> Map Direct Link button to E-Mail: Menu - Key Mapping - DIRECT LINK -> Email

 4. Use Direct Link button to connect to a WiFi router for E-Mail.
-You will enter a password to access your router.
-You don't have to be connected to the Internet.
+You will need at least one photo stored on your SD card.
+Enter a password to access your WiFi router.
+Your WiFi router does not have to be connected to the Internet.
 Return to camera shoot live view mode.

-Each time you power on the camera, you will press the Direct link button to automatically sign into your WiFi router.
-Press OK prompt, and touch back button on the screen to complete the connection.
+Each time you power on the camera, press the Direct link button to automatically sign into your WiFi router.
+Press OK prompt, and touch back button on the screen to complete the WiFi connection.
 Do not press the cancel button.

 5. From MENU - Settings - Device Information, get the MAC identification address and label each camera with its MAC address.

 6. Use an Android app such as "Network Scanner" on your local WiFi network to scan for Samsung cameras and write down the IP address associated with each MAC address you found in step 5.

 7. Copy the config.json file in the config folder to a folder for the application to find.
-I use MultNX in the internal root storage area.
+I use MultNX in the internal root storage area and give the app permission to access text files.
 The json file defines each camera.
 The camera suffix name appends to photo file name for storage.

 	Here is an twin camera side by side configuration for 3D photography.
 File named: twincameras_tplink_101_102.json